-Loan activity in 2017 remained in line with recent quarters, after rising since the end of 2008 through 2011.
-Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from the end of 2008 (15.3 percent) through 2011 (18.5 percent) (Figure 4).7 This pattern of activity is similar to that observed in the wake of the bear market and recession earlier in the decade.8 The share of DC plan participants with loans outstanding leveled out in 2012 through 2014, perhaps reflecting loans supporting resumed consumer spending or home purchases.
-At year-end 2017, the share of DC plan participants with loans outstanding ust 16.7 percent, compared with 17.0 percent at year-end 2016.
+Two factors appear to influence DC plan participants' loan activity: reaction to financial stresses and a seasonal pattern.
+Likely responding to financial stresses, the percentage of DC plan participants with loans outstanding rose from the end of 2008 (15.3 percent) through 2011 (18.5 percent) (Figure 4).8 This pattern of activity is similar to that observed in the wake of the bear market and recession in the early 2000s.9 The share of DC plan participants with loans outstanding then leveled out in 2012 through 2015, perhaps reflecting loans supporting consumer spending or home purchases.
+At year-end 2018, 16.7 percent of DC plan participants had loans outstanding, compared with 16.4 percent at the end of March 2018, and 16.7 percent at year-end 2017.
+Loan activity appears to have a quarterly seasonal pattern: the percentage of DC plan participants with loans outstanding in the first quarter of the year tends to be lower compared with later quarters (Figure 5).
+Nevertheless, loan activity was little changed in 2018.

-401(k) Loan Activity
+FIGURE 4 401(k) Loan Activity